fernando-msj/pogu/README.md

 ## PogU.js BetterTTV Emotes for the browser console
 -------
-It adds a new function `console.logU` wich transforms the inputed string to contain Twitch emotes.
+It adds a new function `console.logU` wich transforms the input string to contain Twitch emotes.

 ![BG](/images/bg.png)